 Definition of a Custom or Antique Vehicle in Michigan

-The SOS will process applications for Michigan historic vehicle registration documents or custom vehicle registrations only for cars that belong in one of these two categories.
-For example, MI historic license plates can only be obtained for vehicles that are at least 26 years old and used as collector's items that are driven during educational activities, such as car shows, parades and exhibitions.
+The SOS will process applications for Michigan historic vehicle registration documents or custom car registrations only for vehicles that belong in one of these two categories.
+For example, historic license plates in MI can only be obtained for vehicles that are at least 26 years old and used as collector’s items that are driven during educational activities, such as car shows, parades and exhibitions.
 Custom auto registrations, on the other hand, are issued for several types of assembled vehicles.
 For instance, you can obtain a registration for custom vehicles in MI if you own a homemade car built from new or used components by an individual other than the original manufacturer.
 Your vehicle will also qualify for this registration if it has been modified to not resemble its original configuration, it has a body from a different vehicle or it was constructed from a car kit.

 Steps in the Michigan Registration Process

 Auto owners applying for antique car tags in Michigan will be required to complete different steps than applicants for custom car registrations.
 To complete either procedure, vehicle owners will have to submit a set of documents and pay certain registration fees.
 To register custom car projects, for instance, you will be required to complete the following steps:

 - Submit the vehicle to an inspection conducted by a police officer and obtain the TR-54 Vehicle Number/On-Road Equipment Inspection form.

 - Visit a local SOS branch office in order to submit: